parimalp/compute_acceleration_using_Vitis/README.md

 How to ensure our special design has taken effect, except the time numbers that might not be accurate on software emulation?
 The Application Timeline feature of Vitis Analyzer provides a good way for us to inspect the application execution flow.

 1. Copy xrt.ini from top level (lab_files) to running directory (build).
-This is already from the previous steps
+This is already done in the previous steps
-2. Run `./05_pipelined_vadd alveo_example` again
+2. Run `./05_pipelined_vadd alveo_example.xclbin` again
 3. Launch `vitis_analyzer` from Shell
-4. Use File -> Open -> Directory to open the application running directory (~/vitis_advanced/lab_files/wide_vadd/build)
+4. Use File -> Open -> Directory to open the application running directory (~/vitis_advanced/lab_files/wide_vadd/build).
+Click OK to ignore the red binary containers error.

 ![](images/06/04.png)

-Note: In case of an error "Vitis Analyzer can only read binary containers built with 2019.2 or later and targeting hardware emulation (hw_emu) or hardware (hw)", it can be safely ignored, because our binary container is built with software emulation.

 ### Section 6 Summary
 If kernel computing doesn't depend on the latter data transferred, we can begin to run kernel before all data has been transferred by divide the whole data buffer to some smaller data buffers.